MarwaAbdallah/Infoblox-monitor-subnet-changes/README.md

 time

 ## Security
-certificate stored,
+Server certificate stored, to avoid MiTM attacks and server spoofing

-TLS v1.2
+TLS v1.2 to ensure confidentiality and integrity
-domain user account created, with read-only privileges to IPAM.
-The account credentials are stored in the nessus server.

 ## Scripts